Others (film)

-Others is a 2025 Indian Tamil-language medical crime thriller film written and directed by Abin Hariharan.
+Others is a 2025 Indian Tamil-language action thriller film written and directed by Abin Hariharan.
 Produced by Grand Pictures, the film features debutant Aditya Madhavan, Gouri G. Kishan and Anju Kurian in the lead roles alongside Munishkanth, Hareesh Peradi, R. Sundarrajan, Nandu Jagan, Maala Parvathi, and Vinod Sagar in supporting roles.

 The film was released in theatres on 7 November 2025.